Mindy Kaling Puts a Bow on Her Incredible Year With Fanciful Look at The 2021 Emmys - E! Online

 Mindy Kaling is back in the office—and by that, we mean she's back on the red carpet.

 Six years after she last appeared in-person at the Emmys, Mindy stepped out at the 2021 award show on Sunday, Sept.
-19, in a black bow gown that really embraced a "black tie" theme.
+19, in a black bow gown by Carolina Herrera, which really embraced a "black tie" theme.
 She channeled old-time glamour by styling her long hair in soft curls.

 Mindy last attended in 2015, when she presented onstage alongside Zachary Levi.
 She made a virtual appearance in 2020 as well, and The Television Academy invited her to return this year to present an award during the star-studded evening, meaning fans will get to hear her crack a few jokes later tonight.